 Why Babies Love To Sleep With Their Butt In The Air

-Babies like to be tucked up as they are in the womb, noted Dr. Harvey Karp in The Happiest Baby on The Block.
+Babies like to be tucked up as they are in the womb, noted Dr. Harvey Karp, M.D., in The Happiest Baby on the Block.
 That's why swaddling is so effective.
 When babies realize they can mimic this themselves, either by happenstance of crawling or rolling over, it makes sense they’d be comfortable enough to doze off in that position.

 How To Keep Baby Safe If They Roll On Their Tummy To Sleep

 “By 4 months they begin to roll over and outgrow that risk of SIDS, and then it’s a moot point,” says Dr. Randy Thornton, M.D., a pediatrician at Jacksonville Pediatrics and Wolfson Children’s Hospital of Jacksonville in Florida.
 “Even then, we preach safe sleep, so no blankets or pillows in the bed.
 The safest thing is just a onesie or sleep sack.”

 Shaikh agrees it’s OK for your baby to sleep bottoms up under one condition.
 “If your baby turns onto their belly or side during sleep, it's safe to leave them in that position if they've mastered rolling both ways: belly to back and back to belly.
 If you find that they have managed to get onto their side or belly before that point, you should gently move them onto their back.
 Even once they are able to roll, it's important to put your baby down on their back for sleep until they are 1-year-old.
 It's OK to let them stay on their belly if they turn that way by themselves, but it's recommended to always start them off on their back.”